Microsoft/azure-docs.pt-pt/articles/active-directory-b2c/active-directory-b2c-tutorials-spa-webapi.md

     };
     ```

-## <a name="run-the-spa-application-and-web-api"></a>Executar a API de web e de aplicação SPA
+## <a name="run-the-spa-application-and-web-api"></a>Executar o aplicativo SPA e a API Web

-Terá de executar a aplicação de página única node. js e a API web .NET Core.
+Você precisa executar o aplicativo de página única do node. js e a API Web do .NET Core.

 ### <a name="run-the-aspnet-core-web-api"></a>Executar a API Web ASP.NET Core